matthiask/blacknoise/README.md

 and following the principles of [low maintenance software](https://406.ch/writing/low-maintenance-software/).

-**This is pre-alpha software and everything is subject to change.
-I'm not even sure if blacknoise should exist at all or if the energy wouldn't be better spent improving whitenoise or other tools.
-Feedback and contributions are very welcome though!**

-## Using blacknoise with Django to serve static files
+## Using blacknoise to serve static files

 Install blacknoise into your Python environment: